Protocol · 2026-05-31

 $ h5i msg done 1 "LGTM.
 One expiry edge case fixed in 1a2b3c4 — see PR #42."

 Free-text h5i msg send codex "…" is always enough; the typed helpers (ask, review, risk, handoff, ack, done, decline) and optional hints (--focus, --risk, --priority, --branch) just make important handoffs machine-routable.
-Broadcast to everyone on the channel with to = all — the kind stays meaningful, so a broadcast hazard is still a RISK, just addressed to all.

-Setup, identity, and delivery
+Identity, read-state, and delivery

 one repo, two agents